 Next, you need a plan.

-To make sure your break is purposeful, you’re going to need to get clear on your why, then the what.
+To make sure your break is purposeful, you’re going to need to get clear on your why, then figure out the what.

-Our 4-Step Gap Year Planner helps you break down the key components of a purposeful gap year so you can confidently make a decision backed by a clear plan of action guiding you forward.
+Our 4-Step Gap Year Planner is an instant downloadable planning tools that helps you break down the key components of a purposeful gap year so you can build a clear plan of action guiding you forward.

 Along the way, you’ll get connected to cool opportunities across Canada, including jobs, internships and scholarships, programs that help you gain hands-on experience, and digital badge certifications that beef up your resume.